kevinconway/Modelo.js/doc/deferred.rst

 Description
 ===========

-The deferred.js library is a Modelo object that can be used to help simplify asynchronous programming patterns.
-The deferred, and the limited promise interface that it generates, can be used to represent a value that will be available in the future.
+The Deferred.js library is a Modelo object that can be used to help simplify asynchronous programming patterns.
+The Deferred, and the limited promise interface that it generates, can be used to represent a value that will be available in the future.

-There are many different implementations and APIs for deferred objects and promises.
-In this library a deferred represents a *single* value, or resource, that will be available at some point in the future.
-All callbacks registered with a deferred are called with the same value just as all errbacks registered are called with the same error.
+There are many different implementations and APIs for Deferred objects and promises.
+In this library a Deferred represents a *single* value, or resource, that will be available at some point in the future.
+All callbacks registered with a Deferred are called with the same value just as all errbacks registered are called with the same error.
 Callbacks and errbacks are not guaranteed to execute in any particular order.

-All deferred objects can generate a promise interface.
-Promises are simply limited interfaces to deferred objects.
-Promises expose all of a deferred object with the exception of allowing the resolution or failure of a deferred.
+All Deferred objects can generate a promise interface.
+Promises are simply limited interfaces to Deferred objects.
+Promises expose all of a Deferred object with the exception of allowing the resolution or failure of a Deferred.

 To support more complex asynchronous patterns, promise collections may be used to aggregate promises into a single promise.
 This allows promises to be